robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Recall the available settings in a suite file.
 (K1)
-> LXX Understand the mechanism of default settings and how they can be overwritten.
+> LXX Understand the concepts of suite settings and how to define them.
 (K2)

 This section is used to configure various aspects of the test|task suite.
-It allows you to import keywords from external libraries (`Library`) or resource files (`Resource`), and import variables (`Variables`) from variable files that are needed for execution in the containing tests|tasks.
+It allows you to import keywords from external libraries (`Library`) or resource files (`Resource`), and import variables (`Variables`) from variable files (Not part of this syllabus) that are needed for execution in the containing tests|tasks.

 In this section, the suite name, that is normally derived from the file name, can be redefined with the `Name` setting and its documentation can be defined with the `Documentation` setting.